PhilippEngler/eufy-security-hm/README.md

 With this addon for the ELV/eq-3 CCU3 (operated with RaspberryMatic) or a central based on RaspberryMatic or debmatic you can control your eufy security system and integrate it in your existing connected home environment.
 The addon provide a web-based user interface for configuration and monitoring.
 The communication between your eufy security system and your CCU is done by using predefined system variables.
 For interaction with your eufy security device there is an API.

 ## Features
-This addon supports multiple stations and multiple cams.
+This addon supports multiple stations and multiple devices.
 The login token is stored in the config, so there is no need to login every time a connection to eufy is established.
 After retrieving the stations at startup, the local network address of each station is stored in the config and will be used for switching the guard mode.
-Since v2.6.0 the addon has a multi-language website.
+Since v2.6.0 the addon has a multi-language website, since v3.2.2 the system variables will be filled localized.
 Currently German and English are supported.
+Some of the key features are:
+* view and change the guard mode of your stations
+* view and edit settings of your stations and devices
+* some states (e.g. guard mode) are written to system variables (if configured)
+* execute interactions to specific events (e.g. motion detected) by using HMScript

 ## Devices
 Starting with v3.0.0, the addon will only run with RaspberryMatic and debmatic.
 The CCU3 with the original firmware provided by eq-3 and piVCCU will currently not support v3.0.0 and newer.